spencerbug/sdr_min/docs/design/design.md

 * **Pose:** previous and current $(u,v)$ to derive $\mathbf{v}_t$.
 * **Facet supervision:** (a) GT local surface from mesh render or depth; (b) predicted counterfactual facet from SDR completion; compare via 2.5D losses.

+`EnvConfig.backend` selects between the packet-generating stub (`"stub"`, current default) and the forthcoming Habitat-Sim bridge (`"habitat"`).
+The surrounding loop code is backend-agnostic as long as packet contracts remain stable.

 **Loop (single episode)**

 ```